Arjun-G-Ravi/AI-Notes/04_NLP/06_Encoder Decoder Architectures.md

 # Encoder-Decoder Model
-    Converts input to a fixed length numeric representation(context), which will be used to compute the result.
+    Converts input to a fixed length numeric representation(called context), which will be used to compute the result.

 The Encoder-Decoder model is a type of artificial neural network architecture consisting of two main components: an encoder and a decoder.